 - Do you have a fever?

-- Have you taken any antibiotics in the days or weeks before your symptoms started?
+- Had you taken antibiotics in the days or weeks before your symptoms started?

-- Can you recall what foods you've eaten in the past few days?
+- What foods have you eaten in the past few days?

 What you can do in the meantime